 If you don’t want to take a taxi and you land during the day, you can easily take the Metro to the city center.
 If you fly into Terminal 2, the metro is walking distance from the terminal and costs 1.60 leva (about 80 euro cents).
 It takes about 45 minutes to reach the center.
 You will need cash, so take some out at the ATM or exchange it.
 If the ATM gives you big bills, like 50 leva notes, you may want to try to break it into something smaller at the airport if you can.

 Finally, be sure you have your hotel or Airbnb information (address and phone number) easily accessible so that you or your taxi driver can contact them if you have any trouble reaching them.
 We also recommend pre-downloading the Sofia city map on your phone so that you can know your location if you get lost, even if you don’t have wifi or data.
+Once you arrive, you can pick up a Bulgarian sim card, but they don’t sell them at the Sofia airport.

 Step 11: Don’t forget travel insurance!